This post may contain affiliate links, please see our privacy policy + disclosures for details.

 - Gently stir the wet ingredients into the dry ingredients with a wooden spoon, to make a batter.
 Take care not to overwork the batter, it's fine if there are a few lumps.

 - Remove chilled batter from the refrigerator.
-Using a 1/3 to 1/2 cup measure cup (it depends on the size of your waffle iron), pour the batter and cook until the outside of the waffle is crisp and inside is cooked through, 3 to 5 minutes.
-The time varies depending on the size and spread of YOUR waffle iron, so consult the appliance instruction booklet if necessary.
+Using a 1/3 to 1/2 cup measuring cup (it depends on the size of your waffle iron), pour the batter and cook until the outside of the waffle is crisp and inside is cooked through, about 3 to 5 minutes.
+The time varies depending on the size and spread of your waffle iron, so consult the appliance instruction booklet if necessary.
 Repeat with remaining batter.

 - To serve, consider real maple syrup, salted honey, jam, stewed fruit, or fried chicken and powdered sugar.